 Having health insurance is not just a recommendation in some states.
-In California, it is now a law.
-A new state law, effective January 1, 2020, requires all California residents to maintain a qualifying health insurance policy year-round.
-Residents who fail to maintain qualifying health insurance may owe a penalty when filing their state tax return unless they are granted an exemption.
+In California, it is now a law that requires all California residents to maintain a qualifying health insurance policy year-round.
+Adjusting to this law is a tremendous task for any company with employees in California.
+Human Resource Managers must consider how residents who fail to maintain qualifying health insurance may now face penalties and how this weighs for them when seeking employment.

 Californians who did not previously qualify for federal health insurance may now qualify for a new state subsidy program which is expected to help more than 235,000 people.
-Learn more about this new health insurance mandate and why some individuals in California may face a hefty tax penalty at tax time.
+The mandate does add urgency for Human Resource Managers to effectively guide their employees through the health plan options and potential tax penalties if they choose to remain without coverage.
+Human Resource Managers can learn more about this new health insurance mandate as we explain why some employees in California may face a hefty tax penalty at tax time.

 A Brief History Of Healthcare Reform